Archetype of the Goddess

 A great deal has been made by some authors of the enormity of the difference between the man and the woman.
 Therefore the goddess aspect of our nature has been talked about as if it were something completely outside the nature of man, and the male god aspect as something foreign to a woman.
 Dreams do not portray human nature in that way.
 Of course cultures such as that in the west have passed through a largely male dominated phase, but in past ages the balance was the other way.
 The important fact is that we each hold the full potential of male and female within us, though physiologically in most cases we are polarised one way or another.
 However, the deeper one digs the more fully whole one is.
 That is why the feature on god/goddess above does not stress gender in any way.

-Perhaps the oldest form of worship were feelings of awe felt in regard to the woman and her ability to give birth.
-She was seen asa goddess, and goddess worship was probably the first human religion.
-It recognised the miraculous power resident in a woman’s body, the bloodiness and wonder of an emerging new life, and the close link this had with death.
+As the oldest form of worship, of feelings of awe, were in regard to the woman and her ability to give birth, goddess worship was probably the first human religion.
+It recognised the miraculous power resident in a woman’s being, the bloodiness and wonder of an emerging new life, and the close link this had with death.
 Such powerful responses are still very much part of our inner life.
 The goddess still walks among us.
-See: god/goddess.
+For each woman who is a mother is a goddess, having given birth to Life.
+See: archetype of the god/goddess; Goddess–holy oriental woman under woman.

 As a man can I recognise the goddess aspect of the woman who is my mate?